marcpybus/squirls_lookup/README.md

-## squirls_lookup: A LOOK UP SERVER FOR SQUIRLS 2.0
+## squirls_lookup: A look up server for SQUIRLS 2.0

 This application functions as an online & easy look up server for Squirls software.
 It can be readily installed via Docker Compose on any server (tested on Ubuntu Server).